-Extra duties: Must work very closely with the State Veterans Service Officer .
-Schools are regularly held for Service Officers in order to acquaint them with their duties.
-The Service Officer, in most Posts, is kept from year to year in order to gain continuity and the advantage of their experience.
+(Appointed) obtaining benefits to which they are entitled from the State regularly held for Service Officers to acquaint them with their duties.
+The Service Officer, in most Posts, is kept from year to year to gain continuity and the advantage of their experience.